lmddc-lu/360.skilltech.tools/docs/installation.md

 127.0.0.1 360.skilltech.tools
 ```

 A sample config file is located at src/config.sample.php, copy it to src/config.php and adjust its content to your needs.
 Especially, you need to fill all the OIDC* constants to allow this app to use an autentication server.
-You should modify the USER_AGENT value with a unique string representing you so that when the app download an image from the web, the remote web server recognizes you.

 ## Spin containers